frhnfrq/PinView/README.md

 # PinView

 A `PinView` library for Android.
 To enter pin/otp.
+After typing a number, focus automatically changes to the next field.
+It supports backspace, focus can be changed to the previous field by pressing backspace.
+Can be customized with the custom fonts and background drawables.

 <img src="screenshots/1.png" width="270px" height="480px" />
 <img src="screenshots/2.png" width="270px" height="480px" />